July 30, 2018

 The QuARMS application, academic and non-academic forms must be emailed to the admissions office of the medical school.

-From the additional requests received, a select small group of candidates (40-50) will receive invitations to QuARMS interviews. * Travel grants available.
+From the additional requests received, a select small group of candidates (40-50) will receive invitations to QuARMS interviews. * Travel grants are available.

-At the Beginning of April
+At the beginning of April

 Evening reception for QuARMS candidates (interviews held the next day)